As an Amazon Associate we earn from qualifying purchases.

-Since we also want our sous vide pot to be durable, we’ll want to make sure it has the material and build features of something we’ll want to use and live with when cooking on the stovetop.
+Since I also want my sous vide pot to be durable, I’ll want to make sure it has the material and build features of something I’ll want to use and live with when cooking on the stovetop.

 Capacity is the most significant factor in choosing a stock pot, as it will determine what you can and cannot cook.
 When it comes to sous vide cooking, capacity is even more critical.
 Stock pots are circular, so a sous-vide wand takes up a greater amount of internal space than a square or rectangular vessel.